Yandex Cloud

 --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/hosts'

-3. View the server response to make sure the request was successful.
-The availability zone is specified in the response under hosts[].zoneId.
+3. Check the server response to make sure your request was successful.
+You will find the availability zone in the hosts[].zoneId field of the response.

 export IAM_TOKEN="<IAM_token>"